Tax Classifications For Workers: Employees, Independent Contractors, Statutory Employees, and Statutory Nonemployees

 Some industries regularly have workers classified as employees or independent contractors, which may be opposite to what the above characteristics would indicate.
 For instance, taxi drivers are frequently considered independent contractors, even though they typically use the company's equipment and operate under the license of the company.

 Under the industry practice safe haven, a taxpayer can treat its workers as independent contractors if there is a long-standing recognized practice among significant members of the same industry.
 Here, an industry is a group of businesses catering to the same customers, selling the same products or services, in a given geographical or metropolitan area.
-Section 530(e)(2)(B) deems that 25%, not including the taxpayer, is considered a significant segment of the industry.
+Section 530(e)(2)(B) deems that 25%, not including the taxpayer, is considered a large segment of the industry.
 Section 530(e)(2)(C) deems that 10 years is considered long-standing, although shorter periods may be adequate, depending on facts and circumstances, and the type of industry.
 Additionally, the taxpayer must have known about the long-standing practice, which may be supported by corporate minutes detailing the reasoning behind treating the workers as independent contractors.

 Statutory Employees